Custom Hydraulic Forging Presses

 Cold Forging

 Cold forging is best for simple shapes, high part volumes, and limited budgets.
-Cold forging presses are usually designed at a much higher tonnage because additional force is required to manipulate cold or ambient-temperature materials.
+Because additional force is required to manipulate cold or ambient-temperature materials, cold forging presses typically require much higher tonnages.
 Cold forged materials need to have high ductility and less sensitivity to strain hardening to withstand the cold forging process without cracks and breaks.

 Consult a Beckwood engineer about your hydraulic forging press needs